johnkimcode/alex_chat/README.md

-**Note:** If you are on Windows, make sure you enable "add to path" option when installing python For Mac and mobile install python normally(For android use Termux app from PlayStore,separate tutorial available
+**Note:** If you are on Windows, make sure you enable "add to path" option when installing python.

 1. Extract the tool